We saw birds wherever we went.

 This bird was at Tikal.
 Tikal was fun because there were many birds along the paths between the temples.

-We are not sure what species this is, as it flew away after just one shot.
+We are not positive what species this is, as it flew away after just one shot.

-The black and white bird was photographed at Tikal.
-The brown bird was photographed visiting a feeder at the Mopan River Resort.
-We could not identify them using any of our books.
+This brown bird was photographed visiting a feeder at the Mopan River Resort.
+We could not identify it using any of our books.

 Back to Belize Photo Gallery Back to home page